Notice regarding the quality of machine translation

 Any national of an EU or EEA Member State, engaged in the sale or sale of phytopharmaceuticals, may carry out the same activity on a permanent basis in France.

 As long as he holds an individual certificate of exercise issued by the competent authority of a Member State, he is deemed to hold the certificate required to practise in France.

-To go further II of Article R. 254-9 of the Rural Code and Marine Fisheries.
+For further information: II of Article R. 254-9 of the Rural Code and Marine Fisheries.

 The professional is required, in order to obtain his approval, to take out insurance covering his professional civil liability.

-To go further Article L. 254-2 of the Rural Code and Marine Fisheries.
+For further information: Article L. 254-2 of the Rural Code and Marine Fisheries.

 d.
 Some peculiarities of the regulation of the activity